hyperledger/fabric/docs/source/network/network.md

 called the **mod_policy** and we'll [discuss it later](#changing-policy).

 Indeed, the ordering service nodes operate a mini-blockchain, connected via the **system channel** we mentioned earlier.
-Using the system channel ordering service nodes distribute network configuration transactions.
+Using the system channel, ordering service nodes distribute network configuration transactions.
 These transactions are used to co-operatively maintain a consistent copy of the network configuration at each ordering service node.
 In a similar way, peer nodes in an